lucrod1/angular-rs-datagrid/README.md

     title: 'ID',                                        // title of collumn
     index: 'id',                                        // Property that will print in the column
     class: 'text-center',                               // optional, class od <th> and <td>
+    style: {                                            // optional
+      width: '60px'                                     // It is possible to define some properties in html
+    },
   }],
   data: function(){
     return [{